 Tip #1 – Publish Consistently

-Adding quality content on your site regularly is very important for building an online readership and for increasing your website’s search engine rankings and results.
+Publishing quality content on your site on a regular basis is important for building an online readership and improving your site’s search engine rankings and results.

-This is the step where you actively market and promote your business online with content, and so it’s crucial that you develop a habit of publishing content on your site on a regular basis.
+This is the step where you actively market and promote your business online with content, so it’s important to develop a habit of consistently writing and publishing content about your business.

 Tip #2: Use Content Scheduling Tools

 If you plan to publish content regularly (and you should!), having content scheduling tools can help keep your workflow organized and moving along.

 You can use a simple spreadsheet to schedule and track your content planning and production process or—if your site is built with WordPress—you can use a plugin.